-autoimmune neuropsychiatric disorders associated with streptococcal infections (PANDAS) facts
+Facts you should know about pediatric autoimmune neuropsychiatric disorders associated with streptococcal infections (PANDAS)

-An autoimmune response to a streptococcal infection causes PANDAS.
+- An autoimmune response to a streptococcal infection is the leading theory as to the cause of PANDAS.

-Medication and cognitive behavioral therapy are the primary treatments for PANDAS.
+- Medication and cognitive behavioral therapy (CBT) are the primary treatments for PANDAS.

 What is PANDAS?